Scalable Parity Architecture With a Shuttling-Based Spin Qubit Processor: Parity QAOA with Spin Qubits

 \section{Parity QAOA with Spin Qubits}

-In this section we present an implementation of the Parity QAOA on two possible two-dimensional electron spin qubit platforms: an extremely sparse architecture entirely based on spin shuttling~\cite{ArqueProposal} in Sec.~\ref{sec_spin_bus} and an architecture with small, dense registers of QDs connected by shuttling links~\cite{Vandersypen2017}.
-The architectures are displayed in Fig.~\ref{fig_spinbus} and \ref{fig_modular}, respectively.
+In this section we present an implementation of the Parity QAOA on two possible two-dimensional electron spin qubit architectures: an extremely sparse architecture entirely based on spin shuttling~\cite{ArqueProposal} in Sec.~\ref{sec_spin_bus} and an architecture with small, dense registers of QDs connected by shuttling links~\cite{Vandersypen2017} in Sec.~\ref{sec_modular}.
 Here, the mapping to the chip layout and the compiled shuttling and gate sequences are given, a comparison of the performances will follow in Sec.~\ref{sec_error_evaluation}.
 Animated versions of the gate and shuttling sequence can be found in the Supplemental Material~\cite{supp}.